ppsp-team/HyPyP/README.md

 🤓 For the motivated contributors, you can even help directly in the developpment of HyPyP.
 You will need to install [Poetry](https://python-poetry.org/) (see section below).

 ## Contributors
-Florence BRUN, Anaël AYROLLES, Phoebe CHEN, Amir DJALOVSKI, Yann BEAUXIS, Suzanne DIKKER, Guillaume DUMAS
+Original authors: Florence BRUN, Anaël AYROLLES, Phoebe CHEN, Amir DJALOVSKI, Yann BEAUXIS, Suzanne DIKKER, Guillaume DUMAS New collaborators: Ghazaleh RANJBARAN, Quentin MOREAU, Katie DOUGLAS, Franck PORTEOUS, Jonas MAGO, Juan C. AVENDANO

 ## Installation